 Is it Worth It?

-Overall it was a really personal experience that I would gladly do again, and am recommending it to anyone who is reading this post and is intending to hit the ground running while in San Jose.
+Overall it was a really personal experience that I would gladly do again, and I recommend it to anyone who is reading this post and intending to hit the ground running while in San Jose.
 Pura Vida!